portellam/deploy-VFIO/README.md

     * **static/dynamic CPU thread allocation** **(work-in-progress)**
     * **Auto-Xorg** system service to find and set a valid host boot VGA device for Xorg.
 [1]
 * **VFIO setup:**
     * Setup Multi-Boot or static.
 Swap preferred host and VM graphics at GRUB boot menu.
+'Multi-boot' is a flexible VFIO setup:\n\tinstallation appends different combinations of IOMMU groups to a GRUB menu entry;\n\tthe user may select the preferred host graphics (VGA) device at GRUB boot menu.\n\t'Static' is a 'permanent' VFIO setup:\n\tinstallation may append to system files.
+'Static' survives kernel upgrades (without help of the 'post-install' updater).\n\tMulti-boot is the recommended choice.\n"

 * **Post-install:**
     * **update Multi-Boot** with latest installed Linux kernels.
     * **Loopback audio** user service, audio capture from VM to host (ex: PCI Line-out to on-board Line-in/Mic).